OpenEugene/openboard/CONTRIBUTING.md

 automatically added to the "Change Management" project.

 WIP Convenience:
-A Branch that contains a commit message that has the prefix "WIP" will have it's PR title prefixed with "WIP: " (e.g. "WIP: Fix some bug").
+A Branch that contains a commit message that has the prefix "WIP" will have its PR title prefixed with "WIP: " (e.g. "WIP: Fix some bug").
 A Branch that contains a commit message that has the prefix "NOWIP" and also has an existing PR tracking it will cause the PR title "WIP: " prefix to be trimmed.